-At the outset, an induction session will equip you with techniques for teaching small groups, and for marking and giving feedback on student work.
+You will gain skills in reflection and observe a teaching activity to help you prepare for your own teaching.
+As a tutor you will receive an induction session which will equip you with techniques for teaching small groups, and for marking and giving feedback on student work.
 Your first teaching duties will give you a chance to put this into practice in a supportive environment, where you can draw on advice of experienced staff and of other tutors.
-There will be meetings and activities at relevant times throughout the year to help you develop your skills; for example, during your first semester of tutoring, a member of staff will come to see you teach and meet with you afterwards to give you some feedback.
-Toward the end of the academic year, you will be assigned a mentor who will help you to start working towards accreditation as an Associate Fellow of the Higher Education Academy.
+There will be meetings and activities to help you develop your skills.
+For example, you will be supported to design a short lecture on a topic at undergraduate level and present it to your peers.
+You will then reflect on your experience and, after an opportunity to redesign your lecture, you will present it again.
+Towards the end of the academic year, you will write a short reflection on your teaching experiences which will contribute towards your portfolio for accreditation as an Associate Fellow of the Higher Education Academy.

 You will continue to receive support and training as you participate in a growing range of teaching activities.
 For example, you will take part in a peer observation exercise with those on Teaching I, you will give a short lecture on your research to our undergraduates and you will design formative assessments for use by undergraduates in their revision.
 You will also receive training to prepare you for the different teaching opportunities in Teaching III and you will write a further reflection on your growing experience.